Labiaplasty

 am I a suitable candidate ...

-You may be a good candidate for Labiaplasty if:
+You may be considered a suitable candidate if you:

 Labiaplasty is usually performed as a day procedure, which means you return home the same day as the procedure.
 The operation typically takes under one hour, depending on the complexity of the case.